Quickstart

 dtoo-gui

-Within the container navigate to the demo case:
+Within the container navigate to the test case:

 paraview